alexbain/lirc_node/README.md

 It's designed to be used in a situation where you wish to control infrared devices using LIRC from a Node application.

+It is a part of the [Open Source Universal Remote](http://opensourceuniversalremote.com) project.

 ## What is this?

 LIRC is a fantastic open source software package that allows you to send and